MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/mr-azure-308.md

         }
     ```

-8.  <span data-ttu-id="59cfa-526">Dentro de **TableToScene** de classe, adicione o método que irá recuperar os valores da tabela do Azure e usá-las para gerar os primitivos apropriados na cena.</span><span class="sxs-lookup"><span data-stu-id="59cfa-526">Within the **TableToScene** class, add the method that will retrieve the values from the Azure Table and use them to spawn the appropriate primitives in the scene.</span></span>
+8.  <span data-ttu-id="f52a8-526">Dentro da classe **TableToScene** , adicione o método que recuperará os valores da tabela do Azure e use-os para gerar os primitivos apropriados na cena.</span><span class="sxs-lookup"><span data-stu-id="f52a8-526">Within the **TableToScene** class, add the method that will retrieve the values from the Azure Table and use them to spawn the appropriate primitives in the scene.</span></span>

     ```csharp
         /// <summary>